 Building my own web design business is the most fun I’ve ever had while working.
 It was also a ton of work.

 There is nothing easy about building a business, and the same goes for building your own web design agency.
-It takes commitment, persistence, courage and consistency.
+It takes skill, commitment, persistence, courage and consistency.
 There are no shortcuts.

 Except, of course, when there are…

 I’m going to give you some of those shortcuts.
 Right here, right now.
 (I can hear the frustration in my dad’s voice already.
 “Giving away trade secrets??” he’s probably saying.)

 Through hard work, patience and a ton of trial and error, I carved my own path to web designer success.
 Of course, I had a ton of help along the way through various support channels, including random internet people who helpfully wrote advice for me to find through Google.